tanmayi-dev/fcc-backend-development-and-apis/boilerplate-mongomongoose/README.md

 Modify the `findAndUpdate` function to find a person by `Name` and set the person's age to `20`.
 Use the function parameter `personName` as the search key.

 **Note**: You should return the updated document.
 To do that, you need to pass the options document `{ new: true }` as the 3rd argument to `findOneAndUpdate()`.
 By default, these methods return the unmodified object.

+#### Delete One Document Using model.findByIdAndRemove

+`findByIdAndRemove` and `findOneAndRemove` are like the previous update methods.
+They pass the removed document to the db.
+As usual, use the function argument personId as the search key.

+Modify the `removeById` function to delete one person by the person's `_id`.
+You should use one of the methods `findByIdAndRemove()` or `findOneAndRemove()`.